A dog bite lawyer filing important documents while at his office desk.Getting bitten by a dog can be a shocking and traumatic event.

 If a dog attacked you, the pet’s owner should be held responsible.
 Depending on the circumstances, you may be entitled to compensation for medical bills, lost wages, or other expenses.

-An Alpharetta dog bite attorney can evaluate your case and help you determine the best path forward for receiving compensation.
+An Alpharetta dog bite attorney can evaluate your case and help you determine the appropriate path forward for receiving compensation.

 If you need advice following a dog bite, contact the CEO Lawyer Personal Injury Law Firm for a no-obligation consultation.
 Our firm doesn’t receive any compensation unless you do — so you don’t have to stress about up-front expenses as you recover from your stressful experience.